-The award is a fixed sum of $15,000 for one academic year beginning September 2015.
-The 2015-16 competition deadline is November 15, 2014 at 11:59pm EST. Applications become available on May 15th, 2014.
+- The award is a fixed sum of US$15,000 for one academic year beginning September 2018.
+The 2018-2019 competition deadline is November 15th, 2017 at 11:59 EST. The competition is currently open and applications are now available.

-Grantees are expected to use the award to cover expenses such as housing, travel, tuition, and other academic expenditures.
+- Grantees are expected to use the award to cover expenses such as housing, travel, tuition, and other academic expenditures.
 Basic health insurance is also provided, along with visa services.
 Fulbright enrichment opportunities are also available on a competitive basis.

-Canadian students can take up the award in one of three ways.
+Canadian students can take up the award in one of three ways:

-Formal enrolment awards are intended for students who plan to enroll in a graduate program at an American university.
+- Formal enrolment awards are intended for students who plan to enroll in a graduate program at an American university.
 The student must seek admission at the same time as they apply for a Fulbright award.
 The Traditional Fulbright Canada award would support the first nine months of the student’s graduate degree.

-Research awards are intended for students enrolled in a graduate program at a Canadian university, and who wish to conduct research in the United States that will support their Canadian degree.
+- Research awards are intended for students enrolled in a graduate program at a Canadian university, and who wish to conduct research in the United States that will support their Canadian degree.
 The Traditional Fulbright Canada award would support the student’s nine month academic year in the United States.

-Independent research awards are intended for researchers who have completed an undergraduate degree or a master’s degree at a Canadian university and who wish to pursue one academic year of independent research in the United States.
+- Independent research awards are intended for researchers who have completed an undergraduate degree or a master’s degree at a Canadian university and who wish to pursue one academic year of independent research in the United States.